-- The lowest number of exotic species to date was recorded during the May 2012 survey, plus abundance and coverage have also decreased.
-This may be attributed to recent maintenance along the drain; - Rainfall in the months preceding the 2012 survey was high, providing optimal conditions for weed growth (Section 4.5); and - The Poaceae family was again recorded as the dominant family at the Port Gate Drain for the recent survey.
+- Exotic species abundance, diversity and coverage have all increased since the previous survey (May 2012) which may be attributed to favourable weather conditions as discussed in Section 4.6.
+Furthermore, the 2012 maintenance schedule was undertaken shortly before the monitoring survey which included very low abundance records for that monitoring period.
+This was not the case for the recent May 2013 survey.
+Based on previous observations and knowledge of the exotic incursion within this area, Port Gate Drain does not appear to have undergone recent weed maintenance prior to the 2013 survey and as such higher abundance data was recorded for this monitoring year. - The Poaceae family was again recorded as the dominant family at the Port Gate Drain for the recent survey.
 This dominance could be attributed to the overall harsh conditions that surround the drain.
 Species from the Poaceae family have pioneer characteristics and are generally the first species to grow back following a disturbance (e.g. maintenance activities).